Hemal-Botadra/XAXIS-Standards/general/README.md

 ## CSS Selectors

 One of the quickest ways to improve the modularity and flexibility of code is to think harder about the selectors you choose.
 The first step is to eliminate IDs from CSS selection.
 IDs do nothing that classes can't also do, but instantly limit reuse and flexibility as they cannot appear on a page more than once.
 They are also difficult to work with due to their high specificity.
-The ideal selector is a single classname like `.post`.
+The ideal selector is a single classname like `.post-card`.

 The next step is to avoid contextual selection, especially across unrelated objects.
 By styling an object based on context, we again reduce flexibility by needlessly tying an object's appearance to some unrelated class farther up the DOM tree.
 Now we've created a situation where those styles can only be used within that container, whereas had we simply written the object without contextual selection, we would be free to move that module anywhere in our site and it would still function as it should.